Authority vs Authoritarianism

 Authoritarianism yields great anger and resentment in those on its receiving end.

 Those in authority include everyone from parents to politicians, business leaders to pastors and anyone involved in leading or governing others.
 The good exercise of authority is encouraged by Scripture while authoritarianism is denounced.
-You can find Paul writing about good parenting to the Ephesians and Colossians.
+We find Paul writing about good parenting to the Ephesians and Colossians.

 Ephesians 6:4 (NASB)